 In this guide, we will explain everything you need to know about how to sing higher without straining your voice.
 Let’s get started!

 Pushing through that wall reveals entirely new horizons.
-For some singers, unleashing their range with supported technique might lead to a realisation that they have been singing the wrong voice part for years.
+For some singers, unleashing their range with supported technique might lead to a realization that they have been singing the wrong voice part for years.
 Demonstrating that you should not limit yourself – you can learn how to sing higher male or female voice parts.

 For others, nailing good technique for ‘head voice’ (where the high notes sit) and the middle passage transition between ‘head’ and ‘chest’ (where that voice crack usually happens) might allow them to perform ambitious audition pieces that land parts.